Fabianpixelking/notion-image-compressor-free-tier/README.md

 3. A black window will appear and install the necessary software.
 Press any key when it says "Press any key to continue...".

 ### 4. Compress Your Images
-1.  **Add Images**: Create a folder named `input` inside the tool's folder and put your large images there.
+1.  **Add Images**: Open the **`input`** folder inside the tool's directory.
+Drag and drop all your large images here.
 2.  **Run Tool**: Double-click **`run_compressor.bat`**.
 3.  **Wait**: The tool will process your images.
-4.  **Done**: Open the `output` folder to find your compressed images!
+4.  **Done**: Open the **`output`** folder to find your compressed images!

 ## ⚙️ How It Works

 This script uses the advanced **Pillow (PIL)** library to optimize file size:
 1.  **Analysis**: Checks if the image exceeds the 4.9MB threshold.
+2.  **Format Conversion**: If the file is a lossless format (PNG, BMP, TIFF), it first tries converting to JPEG (or WEBP) to reduce size while **preserving resolution**.
-2.  **Quality Optimization**: Iteratively reduces JPEG quality (95% -> 10%) to reduce size without visible loss.
+3.  **Quality Optimization**: Iteratively reduces quality (95% -> 10%) to reduce size without visible loss.
-3.  **Smart Resizing**: If quality reduction isn't enough, it incrementally scales down the image dimensions until it fits.
+4.  **Smart Resizing**: If quality reduction isn't enough, it incrementally scales down the image dimensions until it fits.

+## ❓ Troubleshooting

+**"Python is not recognized..."**
+-   You likely didn't check **"Add Python to PATH"** during installation.
+Reinstall Python and make sure to check that box.

+**The window closes immediately**
+-   Try running `install_dependencies.bat` first.
+If that doesn't work, open a command prompt in the folder and run `python compress_images.py` manually to see the error message.

+**My PNG became a JPG**
+-   This is intentional!
+To get under 5MB without shrinking the image dimensions (resolution), we convert lossless formats like PNG to efficient formats like JPEG.

 ## 🤝 Contributing